georgeolson92/pingpong/readme.md

 _HTML, CSS, JavaScript, jQuery_

 ## Contact Info
-_Should you experience any issues or would like to get in touch with the creator, contact George Olson at <a href="mailto:georgeolson92@gmail.com">georgeolson92@gmail.com</a>._
+_Should you experience any issues and/or would like to get in touch with the creator, contact George Olson at <a href="mailto:georgeolson92@gmail.com">georgeolson92@gmail.com</a>._

 ### License